 What can I do to help prevent further liver damage?

-- Carefully follow your doctor’s instructions, and take your medicines and dietary supplements as directed.
+- carefully follow your doctor’s instructions and take your medicines and dietary supplements as directed.

-- Quit smoking.
+- quit smoking.

-- Have regular checkups, as recommended by your doctor.
+- have regular checkups, as recommended by your doctor.

-- Talk with your doctor before taking
+- talk with your doctor before taking

-- prescription medicines
+- prescription medicines.

-- over-the-counter medicines
+- over-the-counter medicines.

-- dietary supplements
+- dietary supplements.

-- complementary and alternative medicines
+- complementary and alternative medicines.

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.